dangrie158/email-categorization-thesis/source/12_chapter_4.md

 ### Data visualization

 Visualizing the output of the vectorization can be a helpful way to determine the quality of the produced vectors.
 For a quick overview of where the document vectors point to in their embedding vector space and which vectors are neighbours to each other, a two-dimensional representation that can easily be visualized is desirable.
-However, this requires a dimensionality reduction from the high-dimensional representation vector space to a low dimensional visualization vector space.
+However, this requires a dimensionality reduction from the high-dimensional representation vector space to a low-dimensional visualization vector space.
 This dimensionality reduction needs to preserve the general structure of the high-dimensional vectors in their low-dimensional representatives.

 One technique that is specifically developed for visualizations of high-dimensional data is *t-Distributed Stochastic Neighbor Embedding* (t-SNE) (@maaten2008visualizing).
 It provides state-of-the-art, structure-preserving dimensionality reduction and is highly scalable.
 The implementation used is created by Dmitry Ulyanov which is scalable to multiple CPU cores (-@ulyanov2016multicore).